To top of page

 Why?: Measuring blood pressure can be tricky, so it's essential to follow the instructions closely for accurate results.
 You should take multiple readings and average them, as blood pressure can vary due to time of day, meals, drinks, activity, posture, and stress.
 It is difficult for health professionals to get an accurate measurement in a 15-minute visit, so help them and bring in your test results.

 Health Impacts: Approximately two-thirds of older adults in Canada are diagnosed with hypertension, also known as high blood pressure.
 This condition occurs when the force of blood against the walls of the arteries is consistently elevated.
-High blood pressure is common among older adults.
-It is the leading risk factor for stroke, as well as a significant risk factor for heart disease.
+High blood pressure is the leading risk factor for stroke, as well as a significant risk factor for heart disease.
 The good news is that hypertension is treatable through affordable medications and healthy lifestyle choices, including a balanced diet, regular exercise, and effective stress management.
+To learn more about measuring your blood pressure at home, click on the link below.

 NICE Information Tools: